 The Canmore Winter Carnival

-Bookmark February 1 – 11, 2018 so you can be in Canmore for the Canmore Winter Carnival.
+Bookmark 11 days in February so you can be in Canmore for the Canmore Winter Carnival.
 While well-attended by locals, its got plenty to offer the out-of-towner too.
 The two weekends bookending the festival have the most events on while the weekdays offer themed evening activities.